-2027 Election: Groups Seeking to Register With INEC as Political Parties Surge
+2027 Election: Groups Seeking to Register as Political Parties With INEC Surge

-2027 Election: Groups Seeking to Register With INEC as Political Parties Surge
+2027 Election: Groups Seeking to Register as Political Parties With INEC Surge

 • INEC has announced that the number of groups and associations seeking to register to become political parties has surged

-• Sam Olumekun, the national commissioner and chairman of the information and voter education committee of INEC, announced the surge in a statement
+• Sam Olumekun, the national commissioner and chairman of the information and voter education committee of the INEC, announced the surge in a statement

-• INEC then disclosed that the full list of the associations has been published on its website and other platforms
+• INEC disclosed that the full list of the associations has been published on its website and other platforms

 The Independent National Electoral Commission (INEC) has disclosed that the number of associations seeking to register as political parties ahead of the 2027 general elections has increased to 171.